toddbalwinski/toddbalwinski/README.md

   I have plans to build out the reciept functionality and also collect phone numbers.

 - **[Personal Site](https://github.com/toddbalwinski/PersonalWebsite)**
-  A lightweight site to showcase projects, experiences, and skills—hosted.
+  A lightweight site to showcase projects, experiences, and skills.
 Built using React and Vercel.

 ---